strace - trace system calls and signals

 - Big endian only

-This support is optional and relies on ability to generate and
+This support is optional and depends on the ability to generate

-parse structure definitions during the build time.
-Please refer to the
+and parse structure definitions at build time.
+Refer to the output of the

-an ABI that differs from the ABI strace has):
+ABI that differs from the one strace is using:

 - m32-mpers